asharif1990/eudi-wallet-it-docs/docs/en/backup-restore.rst

 .. note::

   The Backup and Restore functionality is different from migrating to another Wallet Solution (a.k.a.
 Data portability).
-  In the latter case, we are dealing with a scenario in which the User wants to migrate from his current Wallet Solution to a different one due to ceases to support the Wallet Solution `ARF`_.
+  In the latter case, we are dealing with a scenario in which the User wants to migrate from his current Wallet Solution to a different one due to ceases to support the Wallet Solution as highlighted in Annex 2 of `ARF`_.

 Backup Flow
 ------------